jeff4/bionotes.github.io/_comp/comp_notes.md

 		* Wrt to Claim-based identity, it is important to distinguish between a **claim** refers to what an entity *is* or *is not*; claim does not refer to what the roles, responsibilties, priveleges this entity has.
 In contrast, the abilities/privileges granted to a given entity is separately determined by the receiving application.
 Each application may have different mappings between what a "Normal User" *is* and what she can *do*.
 * 7/12 Drew diagrams and made powerpoint architecture diagrams of WebAuthn compared to traditional username/password authentication.
 * 7/14 More on WebAuthn and how to communicate it
+* 7/20 Rebuilt hello world Node app to allow me to examine bitwise operations.
+Working well and I'm able to experiment with rather large decimal numbers and see what happens when I apply XOR operations on them.

 ## 2021 Log
 * 2/21/2021: upgraded laptop to Big Sur.
 Downloaded Atom editor.